apache/pulsar-site/docs/tutorials-produce-consume.md

 Id: tutorials-produce-consume
 title: Produce and consume messages
 sidebar_label: "Produce and consume messages"
-description: Learn to produce and consume messages in Pulsar.
+description: Learn how to produce and consume messages in Pulsar.

 ---

 In this tutorial, we will: